 - Pitcher for warm water

-- Fill the bowl half-way with water and put it on the side of the tray of your child’s dominant hand.
+- Fill the bowl halfway with water and put it on the side of the tray with your child's dominant hand.

 - Wet your hands in the bowl and lather soap on them, placing the soap back in its place.

 - Rinse your hands in the water and dry them with one of the hand towels.

 - Replace the dirty water with clean water from the pitcher and invite your child to try it.